Jill Reedy, Ph.D., M.P.H., R.D.

 - Food environment

-Prior to joining EGRP, Dr. Reedy was a Nutritionist in the Risk Factor Monitoring and Methods Branch in the Applied Research Program (now the Health Care Delivery Research Program), DCCPS.
+Prior to joining EGRP, Dr. Reedy was a Program Director and Nutritionist in DCCPS’s Applied Research Program (now the Healthcare Delivery Research Program).
 She first joined NCI as a Cancer Prevention Fellow.
 Dr. Reedy is a registered dietitian and previously worked as a Regional Manager at the Dairy Council of California, a consultant with the California Nutrition Network, and a pediatric dietitian.

 Liese AD, Krebs-Smith SM, Subar AF, George SM, Harmon BE, Neuhouser ML, Boushey CJ, Schap T, Reedy J. The Dietary Patterns Methods Project: synthesis of findings across cohorts and relevance to dietary guidance.
 J Nutr.
-2015 Mar 1 [Epub ahead of print].
+2015; 145:393-402.